juhasev/sample-ninja-help/panel-settings-business-rules-quiet-period.md

   Prevents late-night or early-morning contact that can feel intrusive.
 - **More thoughtful responses**
     Invitations arrive when panelists are alert and attentive.
-- **Builds long-term trust**
-  Demonstrates that the platform values panelists as people, not just response units.
 - **Reduces opt-outs and complaints**
   Fewer negative reactions to perceived spam or harassment.